JohBeck/Advent-of-Code/README.md

 python 2025/day_01.py
 ```

-Each script specifies its expected file paths in the main section located at the bottom of the file.
+Each script specifies its expected file paths in the main section located at the bottom of the file:  <br />
+- `day_XX_test`: Contains the sample data provided in the challenge description.
+If you modify this file, be sure to update the corresponding expected outputs at the bottom of the script.
+- `day_XX_input`: Contains your personal puzzle input for that day.
+All challenge data can be downloaded from the official Advent of Code website: https://adventofcode.com/

 ## Requirements

-- Python 3.10 or newer
+- Python 3.11 or newer
 - Numpy
 - No external dependencies unless specifically noted in an individual solution